Root number of the twists of an elliptic curve: Behaviour of the local root number

-Proceding in a similar manner for all the other triplets, we determine the triplet, and the special conditions for which $t\mapsto W_2(E_t)$ behaves like the Jacobi symbol.
+Proceding in a similar manner for all the other triples, we determine the triple, and the special conditions for which $t\mapsto W_2(E_t)$ behaves like $\mathrm{sgn}(t)\left(\frac{-1}{\vert t_{(2)}\vert}\right)$.
 We obtain the list given in Table \ref{liste1p2}.
+We have double checked every computation with the computation software MAGMA.